What is Ekadashi? – 24 Different types of Ekadashi names list

 20. Jaya Ekadashi

-Jaya Ekadashi is fast observed on the 11th tithi of Shukla Paksha of Magha month.
+Jaya Ekadashi is observed on the 11th tithi of the Shukla Paksha in the Magha month.
 Jaya Ekadashi helps the fasting observers to gain awareness of eternal spiritual bliss.
-It helps people realize the temporality of worldly pleasures and seek real happiness by serving all living things (plants, animals, and human beings).
+It helps people realise the temporality of worldly pleasures and seek real happiness by serving all living things (plants, animals, and human beings).

 21. Vijaya Ekadashi